 The first phase traditionally takes a week depending on the injury and how well we manage it initially.

 2. Tissue Repair and Remodeling

-The next stage involves regeneration and remodeling the injured tissue.
+The next stage involves regeneration and remodeling of the injured tissue.

 We see scarring, wound closure and new blood vessel growth as things progress.